NapsterNPT/Custom-Browser-Homepage/README.md

 ### Future updates:

 - make it easier to customize it.
 (Do I know how?
 Ofc not 🔥🔥)
-- Change all the CSS classes from Italian to English
 - remove the onclick funcion